 Students must register for XXX 8985 Dissertation Defense (0 credit hours) during the semester in which they anticipate completion and defense of the dissertation.
+You must defend your dissertation no later than the final deadline set by The Graduate School.
 If the student does not defend that semester, the defense should be dropped and the student will reenroll in defense the subsequent semester when the defense is planned.